no-day/create-fp-ts-lib/README.md

 ## Introduction

-[fp-ts](https://github.com/gcanti/fp-ts) bring typed functional programming to [TypeScript](https://www.typescriptlang.org/).
+[fp-ts](https://github.com/gcanti/fp-ts) brings typed functional programming to [TypeScript](https://www.typescriptlang.org/).
 The advantage over functional languages that compile to JavaScript is that it's much closer to an already existing and typed ecosystem.

 This provides a nice out of the box compatibility.
 However, fp-ts is most powerful and composable if special purpose libraries follow some conventions.
 The [fp-ts ecosystem](https://gcanti.github.io/fp-ts/ecosystem/) is still relatively small. `create-fp-ts-lib` helps you to bootstrap libraries that follow common fp-ts coding, documentation and testing patterns.